 These national ranking will then be used to determine the amount of points allocated.
 The song ranked first by the jury will receive 12 points, the country ranked second will receive 10, etc. The country ranked 10th will receive 1 point;

-After all the jury points have been awarded, the total points from the televote for each country will be added together.
-These totals will then be added to the scoreboard, starting at the bottom and working up to the top of the scoreboard.
+After all the jury points have been awarded, the total points from the televote for each country will be added up.
+These totals will then be added to the scoreboard, starting at the bottom and working up to the top.
 The country at the top of the scoreboard will be declared the winner;

 Televoters and juries cannot vote for the country they represent;